spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 # Build Edge Artifacts with Content Bundle

-Palette's Edge solution supports creating Edge artifacts for devices having low Internet bandwidth or deployed in *air-gapped* environments.
-Deployment sites with no direct or indirect connectivity to other devices or outside networks are called *air-gapped* environments.
-Palette supports creating the Edge artifacts using a content bundle to prepare edge devices for such environments.
+Palette's Edge solution supports creating Edge artifacts for edge devices having low or zero internet bandwidth or deployed in *air-gapped* environments. *Air-gapped* environments are those deployment sites with no direct or indirect connectivity to other devices or outside networks.
+In such environments, you will use a *content bundle* to build Edge artifacts for preparing edge devices.

-A content bundle in Palette is an archive that includes all the required container images, Helm charts, packs, and manifest files needed to deploy an Edge cluster.
-It can also include artifacts from your applications that you wish to deploy to the Edge cluster.
+A content bundle is an archive that includes the operating system image, Kubernetes distribution, any additional packs, and manifest files specified in your cluster profile you wish to deploy to the Edge cluster.
 Content bundles provide several benefits, such as preloading required software dependencies to remove the need for downloading assets during cluster deployment, optimizing the deployment process in bandwidth-constrained environments, and ensuring that only authorized tools or software are installed on Edge hosts.

 In this how-to guide, you will first build the provider images using the CanvOS utility and create a cluster profile using one of the provider images.
 Once your cluster profile is ready, you will use it to create a content bundle using the Palette Edge Content CLI.
 The Palette Edge CLI provides a command-line utility to interact with Palette and perform specific tasks, such as creating a content bundle.

 Lastly, when your content bundle is ready, you will again use the CanvOS utility to embed the site-specific Edge installer configuration and user data into a bootable Edge installer ISO image.
 This bootable ISO image can install the necessary dependencies and configurations on a bare host machine.
 During installation, the host machine will boot from the Edge installer ISO, partition the disk, copy the image content to the disk, install the Palette Edge host agent and metadata, and perform several other configuration steps.

+The diagram below shows the high-level steps to build Edge artifacts using content bundle.

+**>>>>>>>>>>> OVERARCHING DIAGRAM GOES HERE. <<<<<<<<<<**

 # Prerequisites

-To complete this advanced guide, you will need the following items:
+To complete this how-to guide, you will need the following items:
 <br />

 * A physical or virtual Linux machine with *AMD64* (also known as *x86_64*) processor architecture to build the Edge artifacts.
 This guide uses Ubuntu 22.04.2 LTS operating system.
 You can issue the following command in the terminal to check your processor architecture.